vanderschaarlab/clairvoyance2/README.md

 **⚠️ The library is in pre-alpha / dev.
 API will change without warning.**

 **clairvoyance2** is a library that unifies time series tasks for the medicine and healthcare use case.
-It provides tools for manipulating multi-dimensional time series, as well as static data, and implements models for: time series prediction, individualized treatment effects estimation (*upcoming*), time-to-event analysis (*upcoming*), and model interpretability (*upcoming*).  **clairvoyance2** is primarily focussed on machine learning (ML) models.
+It provides tools for manipulating multi-dimensional time series, as well as static data, and implements models for: time series prediction, individualized treatment effects estimation, time-to-event analysis (*upcoming*), and model interpretability (*upcoming*).  **clairvoyance2** is primarily focussed on machine learning models.